Understanding estimated callback time (ECBT)

 (Forecast waitlist size + Forecast queue size + 1) * Average Seconds per Agent Answer + Minimum Callback Delay = ECBT

-This formula takes the forecast number of calls on the internal waitlist, adds the forecast number of calls in the high-priority holding queue (the destination reached by the Call Center Phone Number), then adds 1 to represent the current call.
+This formula takes the forecast number of calls on the internal waitlist, adds the forecast number of calls in the high-priority holding queue (the destination reached by the Callback Phone Number), then adds 1 to represent the current call.
 The resulting sum of total pending callbacks is then multiplied by the Average Seconds per Agent Answer, then the Minimum Callback Delay is added as a buffer.

 Normal Priority Queuing